Codec95/Win10-x64-LTSC-Database/README.md

 # Win10-x64-LTSC-Database
-Just some valid Registry Dwords found in Windows 10 x64 (LTSC) Will be updated from time to time!
+Just some valid Registry Dwords found in Windows 10 x64 (LTSC)<br />
+Will be updated from time to time!